friis/HarmonizeProject/README.md

 **First-Time Run Instructions:**

 * If you have not set up a bridge before, the program will attempt to register you on the bridge.
 You will have 45 second to push the button on the bridge. *Current Bug* - After registering, the script will store the clientdata but fail & exit. *Workaround* - Simply run the script again since the data was saved.
 * If multiple bridges are found, you will be given the option to select one.
-You will have to do this every time if you have multiple bridges (for now).
+You will have to do this the first time, the setting will be stored, will be stored as a text file.
 * If multiple entertainment areas are found, you will be given the option to select one.
 You can also enter this as a command line argument.
+* set up wich Hue Dim swithc you will use to contol the Lights, will be stored in a text file

 # Usage